 The Company had substantially completed the aforementioned second quarter 1997 restructuring activities at December 31, 1998.
 During the year ended December 31, 1998, the Company recorded a net adjustment of \$40 million to Unusual Charges with a corresponding reduction to liabilities primarily as a result of a change in the original estimate of costs to be incurred.
 Such adjustments to original estimates were recorded in the periods in which events occurred or information became available requiring accounting recognition.
 Liabilities of \$11 million remained at December 31, 1999, which were attributable to future severance and lease termination payments.
-The Company anticipates that severance will be paid in installments through August 2002.
+The Company anticipates that severance will be paid in installments through April 2003 and the lease terminations will be paid in installments through August 2002.